a10networks/a10-octavia/a10_octavia/doc/tutorial.md

           ]
 ```

 The first thing to notice is the addition of the `vcs_device_id`.
-This can be found by executing the command `show avcs summary`.
+This can be found by executing the command `show vcs summary`.
 The next is the inclusion of a VRID floating IP which will be used by backend servers to ensure their connectivity remains in the case of failover.
 Finally, the VE IPs have distinct values between two devices.

 ## Advanced Usage